The Excel YIELDDISC function calculates the annual yield of a discounted security.

 In the following spreadsheet, the Excel Yielddisc function is used to calculate the annual yield for a discounted security that has the settlement date 01-Jan-2017 and the maturity date 30-Jun-2017.
 The price per $100 face value is $97 and the redemption value is $100.
 The US (NASD) 30/360 day count basis is used:

 The above Yielddisc function calculates the yield on the discounted security to be 6.22%.

 Note that, in the above example:

-Further examples of the Excel Yielddisc function are provided on the Microsoft Office website.
+For further examples of the Excel Yielddisc function, see the Microsoft Office website.

 If you get an error from the Yielddisc function, this is likely to be one of the following: